open-telemetry/opentelemetry-java-instrumentation/instrumentation/spring/spring-web-3.1/library/README.md

-# Manual Instrumentation for Spring-Web
+# Library Instrumentation for Spring Web version 3.1 and higher

 Provides OpenTelemetry instrumentation for Spring's RestTemplate.